koch-tobias/master-thesis/README.md

 ## 💻 Installation
 1. Clone or download the repository
-2. (optional) Create a virtuel environment:
+2. (Optional) Create a virtuel environment
 ```bash
 conda create -n envMesstool python=3.10
 ```
-3. (optional) Activate the created environment
+3. (Optional) Activate the created environment
 ```bash
 conda activate envMesstool
 ```
 4. Go to the root directory of the project
-5. Install the requirements:
+5. Install the requirements
 ```bash
 pip install -r requirements.txt
 ```
 6. Go to the src/config.yaml file and change the ***project_path*** with your directory path.
-7. DONE!
-The code is ready to use!
+7. DONE, the code is ready to use!

 ## ⛏️ Architecture
 ![architecture](images/pipelines/architecture.svg)